Job Title: Exhibit Developer Date: January, 2019

-Reporting to the Director of Exhibits, the Exhibit Developer is expected to work collaboratively with individuals throughout SDMoM and to perform the following:
+Reporting to the Sr. Exhibit Developer, the Exhibit Developer is expected to work collaboratively with individuals throughout SDMoM and perform the following:

-- Research, develop, interpret and write content of permanent and temporary exhibitions.
+- Assist with research, development, interpretation, and writing of content of permanent and temporary exhibitions.

-- Conduct primary topic research for exhibits, including but not limited to literature reviews and consultation with outside subject matter experts.
+- As directed by the Sr. Exhibit Developer, conduct primary topic research for exhibits, including but not limited to literature reviews and consultation with outside subject matter experts.

-- Author and edit exhibit labels, visitor handouts, and other interpretative materials.
+- Assist with authoring and editing exhibit labels, visitor handouts, and other interpretative materials.

 - Participate in the grant writing process as requested.

 - Serve on internal committees as assigned.

 - Ability to discuss and present the development of exhibits to others, including donors and trustees.

 - Ensure frequent contact with Sr. Exhibit Developer to: determine workflow priorities, identify potential problem areas needing immediate or future attention, participate as an actively supportive member of the exhibits team, and be willing to share knowledge as well as learn new skills from others.

 Experience, Education, or Skills Required:

 - Bachelor’s degree in exhibit development, museum studies, museum education, anthropology or a related field; or equivalent experience.

 - Minimum 1-2 years of experience in developing highly engaging, interactive, visitor focused exhibits.

 - Experience liaising with diverse communities, establishing trust and creating opportunities for open dialogue and interaction.